ibm-cloud-docs/appid/enterprise.md

     </tr>
     <tr>
       <td><code>WantAssertionsSigned<code></td>
-      <td>The way in which the identity provider knows which identifier format it needs to send in the subject of an assertion.
-The way in which {{site.data.keyword.appid_short_notm}} identifies users.</td>
+      <td>The way that an identity provider checks to see if it needs to sign the assertion.
+The service expects that the assertion is signed, but does not support encrypted assertions.</td>
     </tr>
   </table>